Skip to content

 Upload via Web-UI

-You can upload files and folders via user interface in coscine.
+You can upload files and folders via the user interface.

-- Click on the plus next to the resource name.
+1. Click on the plus symbol next to the resource name.

-- Click on "Upload" in the file context menu.
+4. Click on Upload in the file context menu.

 Info